radusqrt/tutorials/effective-c++/things-to-remember.md

 - When **const** and **non-const** member functions have essentially identical implementations, code duplication can be avoided by having the non-const version call the const version
+- Manually initialize objects of built-in type, because C++ only **sometimes** initializes them itself
+- In a constructor, prefer to use member initialization list to assignment inside the body of the constructor.
+List data in the initialization list in the **same order** they're declared in the class.
+- Avoid initialization order problems across translation units by replacing non-local static objects with local static objects.